Is tastytrade Safe?

 Securities Lending Program: Available.

-IRAs: Available, but a $60 termination fee applies.
+IRAs: Available, but a $60 closing fee applies.

-Fractional Shares: Available, but requires a market order with a 10¢ clearing fee per trade.
+Fractional Shares: Available, but they have a $0.10 clearing fee per transaction.

 Extended-Hours Trading: Pre-market and post-market trading available.